ASU-VDA-Lab/GreenFPGA/README.md

 ## Citation
-If you find GreenFPGA useful or relavent to your research, please kindly cite our paper:
+If you find GreenFPGA useful or relevant to your research, please kindly cite our paper:
 ```
 @misc{sudarshan2023greenfpga,
       title={GreenFPGA: Evaluating FPGAs as Environmentally Sustainable Computing Solutions},